jkwoods/ExaFold/README.md

 **Pre-install**
 If you do not have a suitable Python 3 installation, we recommend you use an Anaconda Python distribution.
+If you are installing on a cluster or HPC, you will likely need to specify a non-standard miniconda directory to use the software to avoid permissions issues.
+For example on OLCF resources such as Summit, a good place to install software is `/ccs/proj/<projID>/miniconda3.
 Here is a lightweight version that will get you started:
 ```bash
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh